“Some days we still feel so broken and desperate, and we are broken, but you, Lord, make us whole. You sustain us. You bring us hope and peace.”

 It started in my desire to live on a large piece of property where my kids could run and play with animals and gardens to tend to.

 What I didn’t realize was how God wanted to use this dream to teach me so much more about life and his plan for me.

 In the last year, I’ve started coaching moms in faithfully following God’s purpose for their lives and avoiding the distractions that come with discouragement and worry.
-We have a wonderful Facebook group blossoming if you’d like to join!
+You can find out more on my other website!